Do you know that strange feeling when something happens that makes no sense? I’m sure most of you can recall moments like that.

 In sheer frustration and anger, I set the WhatsApp message ‘Dude come out!’ and attached a picture of myself in his living room to it.

 I got a call right away.

-I sent him a quick picture.
+I sent him a picture of the couch table.

 Did you enjoy this story?
 If you did please consider supporting me on Patreon!